neerajcodes888/Data-Science/README.md

 LLM (Gen AI) extends the LLM framework to incorporate Generative AI techniques, enabling the generation of novel data, images, text, etc., and exploring the possibilities of AI-driven creativity.

-## LLM (Data Analysis, Machine Learning, Deep Learning) 📊🤖

-LLM stands for a comprehensive approach that integrates Data Analysis, Machine Learning, and Deep Learning techniques to solve complex problems efficiently.

-## LLM (Gen AI) 🧠🤖

-LLM (Gen AI) extends the LLM framework to incorporate Generative AI techniques, enabling the generation of novel data, images, text, etc., and exploring the possibilities of AI-driven creativity.